ryanrestine/HackTheBox_WriteUps/windows_machines/sauna_notes.md

 ### Something Extra

-One of my favorite things about this box, was finding Hugo Smith's name, trying out and then confirming the appropriate naming convention for usernames, and simply applying that logic to other found names to generate a working users list.
+One of my favorite things about this box was finding Hugo Smith's name, trying out and then confirming the appropriate naming convention for usernames, and simply applying that logic to other found names to generate a working users list.

 Funnily enough, I also launched Kerbrute against the box after rooting it the first time, just trying to enumerate users, and Kerbute was able to ASREP roast fsmith's ticket, completely bypassing what was (in my opinion) the most interesting part of the box!